 Therefore, changing notions of sexuality must relate to changing notions of the human person as they develop over time.
 Useful characterizations of the anthropological shifts in self-understanding are commonly recognized in minimally three historical eras: The Premodern, the Modern, and the nebulous Postmodern periods.
 Premodern man corresponds most obviously to our advanced imaginary of the natural pagan and his outlook.
 In this view, the world is charged with meaning, and man is an odd interloper in a grand cosmos of gods and energies struggling for the realization of their differing ends.
-Man, in this mind, is dust passing in the eternal return of the predestined cosmos, almost entirely at the mercy of the surrounding powers; in the thought of Charles Taylor, he is “porous,” indicating his identity is constantly influenced by the cosmos.
+Man, in this mind, is dust passing in the eternal return of the predestined cosmos, almost entirely at the mercy of the surrounding powers.
+In the thought of Charles Taylor, he is “porous,” indicating his identity is constantly influenced by the cosmos.
 Humanity’s goal in the pagan world is to perceive the true reality behind the temporal and spatial forms of experience and become in tune with that reality.
 Religion becomes humanity’s means to agency and connection with the cosmos.
 In his influential treatise, The Sacred and the Profane, religious historian Mircea Eliade explored the near universal experience of ancient religious man, homo religiosus.
 Homo religiosus naturally perceived “that there is an absolute reality, the sacred, which transcends this world but manifests itself in this world, thereby sanctifying it and making it real [emphasis mine].”
-The Premodern man as a rule was not so much an unscientific and superstitious bumbler as he was a natural mystic and deep contemplative of the world as it truly is.
-He lived in a world of the metaphysical, where the post-Cartesian separations between brain and mind, body and spirit, were inconceivable.
+The Premodern man at his best was not so much an unscientific and superstitious bumbler as he was a natural mystic and deep contemplative of the world as it truly is.
+He lived in a world of the metaphysical, where the post-Cartesian separation between self and the cosmos was inconceivable.
 As theologian and philosopher David Bentley Hart recently writes in the Notre Dame journal, Church Life, “Again, however, for the peoples of late Graeco-Roman antiquity, it made perfect sense to think of spiritual reality as more substantial, powerful, and resourceful than any animal body could ever be… It was this evanescent life, lived in a frail and perishable animal frame, that was regarded as the poorer, feebler, more ghostly of the two conditions; spiritual existence was something immeasurably mightier, more robust, more joyous, more plentifully alive.”
 Spiritual man found the whole of himself in an interrelation with all things.

 Skipping ahead a number of centuries from the heights of pagan Premodernity, the Renaissance gave way to the Enlightenment, and the “Modern” mind began to emerge in earnest.
 In distinction from the Premodern outlook, the Modern mind (or more fittingly “brain”) contrasted itself with the onerous metaphysics of the medieval scholastics while maintaining their absolute faith in human reason.
 “Modernity” is perhaps best understood as a sort of scientific optimism, that the world is ultimately material (for pragmatic purposes) and ordered; man can understand this order and manipulate it towards his ends.
 To the good Modernist, the gods have been tamed, not as much by their dubiousness as through their insignificance to the Modern’s practical ends.
 Deism is the natural religion of Modernism, where God is arguably necessitated as a theoretical guarantor of order and reason in the universe, as most famously asserted by Rene Descartes.
 Francis Bacon could be touted as the Modern man par excellence.
 He proclaims in one of his telling quotes among many, “For man being the minister and interpreter of nature, acts and understands so far as he has observed of the order, the works and mind of nature, and can proceed no further; for no power is able to loose or break the chain of causes, nor is nature to be conquered but by submission: whence those twin intentions, human knowledge and human power, are really coincident; and the greatest hindrance to works is the ignorance of causes.”
 In Bacon’s world, man can understand nature in its physical causes, but no further, and knowledge of those causes grants man the power to finally submit nature to his will for the betterment of his condition.
 In the same vein, it was hoped that a complete scientific picture of the operations of human beings could reveal the most essential aspects of what we are to the benefit of solving all humanity’s problems.